New Danish Painting Unveiled

 All the members of the main line of the Danish Royal Family – Queen Margrethe, Prince Henrik, their sons, daughters-in-law and grandchildren – are depicted in the painting, which has drawn mixed reactions, mostly negative, from the public.
 Prince Christian is shown in the centre of the painting between the Queen and Prince Henrik, symbolising his role as future King.

-Once the exhibition ends in March, the painting will hang in the Yellow Saloon of Fredensborg Castle.Filed under Danish Royals
+Once the exhibition ends in March, the painting will hang in the Yellow Saloon of Fredensborg Castle.Filed under Denmark

-Tagged Crown Prince Frederik, Crown Princess Mary, Margrethe II, Portraits, Prince Christian of Denmark, Prince Felix of Denmark, Prince Henrik, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Prince Nikolai, Princess Athena, Princess Isabella, Princess Marie of Denmark.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Margrethe II of Denmark, Portraits, Prince Christian of Denmark, Prince Felix of Denmark, Prince Henrik of Denmark, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Prince Nikolai of Denmark, Princess Athena of Denmark, Princess Isabella of Denmark, Princess Marie of Denmark.